Skip Navigation

 Concrete Evidence of Zero Zone Reliability

 In 2002, a severe drought agonized 33% of the contiguous United States.
-Crops and pastures were ruined, wells ran dry, and reservoirs were drained.
+Crops and pastures suffered, wells ran dry, and reservoirs drained.
 In Colorado, over 3 million people lost their water security.
-Water restrictions were put in place.
-Outdoor lawn watering, accounting for half of annual residential water use, could only be done once a week and was scheduled by address numbers.
-Swimming pools could not be filled during one of the warmest summers on record.
-After the drought broke, planning for the next one became a priority.
-An expansion project began on Colorado’s Gross Reservoir Dam, located in Boulder County, to prevent water scarcity in the future.
+Consequently, authorities implemented water restrictions.
+Residents limited outdoor lawn watering, which accounted for half of annual residential water use, to once a week and scheduled it by address numbers.
+Additionally, residents could not fill swimming pools during one of the warmest summers on record.

 Project Overview